This story was originally published in April 2020.

-Self-sufficiency is on the mind of many folks here in Maine these days, as the usual norms of daily life have given way to social distancing during the pandemic.
+Self-sufficiency is on the mind of many folks here in Maine.
 And among the most self-sufficient things a person can do is to grow their own food.
 But how does a gardening novice decide how much to plant or how much space to use?

 It comes down to how much food you want to grow — and how much effort you are willing to put in.